DakobedBard/dsi-spark/pair.md

 3. There are 3 fields in the data: `label`, `label_name` and `text`.

    - Make an RDD of unique `(label, label_name)` pairs.
-   Collect the RDD to a python dictionary.
-That is needed for reference later.
+This creates a reference of the numeric label to the name of the label.
+We will need it later.

    - Make another RDD with `(label, text)`.

-4. Write a `tokenize()` function that would take the article content as string and return a list of words.

-   - Your `tokenize()` function should achieve:
+We will make bag-of-words and compute term frequency out of the `text`.
+This will be the target and feature we will later train our Navie Bayes on.

+4. Tokenize your text by mapping the following functions:

    - Lower casing the text
    - Removing puntuations
    - Removing stop words
-     - Stemming
    - Splitting on white spaces
-     - Consider using the following:

-     ```python
-     PUNCTUATION = set(string.punctuation)
-     STOPWORDS = set(stopwords.words('english'))
-     STEMMER = PorterStemmer()
-     ```

-    - Map the function to the `text`.
+   **Note:**
+   - You can try using `nltk`, but there are known bugs of using nltk with pyspark.
+In this case, we will skip over stemming the tokens.

 5. Transform the tokenized text to term-frequency (TF) vectors.
 Consider the following guidelines.
 Feel free to implement it in other ways that do not involve using the built-in `HashingTF()` or exporting the `text` out of the RDD.